Staff development in lived experience

 Benefits of working with trainers with lived experience

-A trainer with Sheffield User Survivor Trainers (SUST), a network of mental health trainers with lived experience of mental health problems and using mental health services, took part in the development of the toolkit.
-They told us that participants attending their training, delivered by experts by experience, fed back how incredibly valuable it was to be trained by a person with lived experience.
-Comments included:
+Sheffield User Survivor Trainers (SUST) is a network of mental health trainers with lived experience of mental health problems.
+They told us that participants who attend their training say how valuable it it to be trained by a person with lived experience.
+Participants have highlighted how:

 - Delivery of the training was inclusive, sensitive and gentle